Not connected: Iditarod and delivery of serum to Nome in 1925

-Iditarod celebrates a musher’s memory not the serum run
+Iditarod celebrates a musher’s memory not delivery of serum in Nome:

 The idea for the Iditarod started with Dorothy Page.